learn through suffering C language learn through suffering

 01234567890123456789012345678901

-Second, this method does not allow spaces to be entered.
+Secondly, this method doesn't allow for spaces to be entered.

-This is because a space is recognized as a delimiter.
+This is because the space is recognized as a delimiter.

-It is simply a matter of counting the number of occurrences of EOS from the beginning of the character array.
+It's simply a matter of counting the number of characters from the beginning of the character array until an EOS appears.

-The following program is an example that displays the number of strings entered.
+The following program is an example of displaying the number of characters in an input string.

 #include <stdio.h>